Winston-Lin/dziganto.github.io/_posts/2018-3-29-Book-Recommendations.md

 Thank you all for sharing!

 In an attempt to give back, I combed through the comments to list, categorize, and link all recommendations.

-It wasn't always clear which book should go into which category or even which categories to include, but I did my best.
+Note: It wasn't always clear which book should go into which category or even which categories to include, but I did my best.

 Enjoy!